-Most of the liability matching investments are held in a separate LDI account, which is constructed to reflect the profile of future expected beneficiary payments.
+Most of the liability matching investments are held in a separate LDI account, which is constructed to match future expected beneficiary payments.
 A small proportion of the liability matching investments remain in the CEIFP.
 All of the return seeking investments continue to be held wholly within the CEIFP.
 The investment risks faced by the CEIFP are described in Appendix 3.

-Credit Risk
+Credit risk